g1a/composer-test-scenarios/README.md

 - Call `create-scenario name` to create a test scenario with the specified name.
 - Use additional arguments to list the Composer requirements to use in this scenario, e.g. `symfony/console:^2.8`
 - Other flags are available to alter the scenario's composer.json file as needed:
   - `--platform-php 7.0`: set the platform php version (recommended).
-Default: unset.
+Default: no change.
   - `--stability stable`: set the stability.
 Default: stable
   - `--create-lockfile`: create a composer.lock file to commit.
 This is the default.
   - `--no-lockfile`: create a modified composer.json file, but omit the composer.lock file.
 You may specify this option for any scenario that has only **highest** or **lowest** tests.
 A lock file is required to do **current** tests.